helm/helm-classic/docs/architecture.md

 Right now, the Kubernetes community largely hand-crafts their manifest files.
 There is no accepted distribution schema, and the only commonly referenced set of files are the ones in the core Kubernetes GitHub repository, which are examples.

-The Helm project will provide a GitHub repository to store and collaborate on Charts.
+The Helm Classic project will provide a GitHub repository to store and collaborate on Charts.
 Users will fetch information about available packages from this archive.
 Charts in the archive will be usable as-is, but will also serve as a basis for customization.

 ## The Workflows

-This section describes a few different workflows for Helm users.
+This section describes a few different workflows for Helm Classic users.

 ### User Workflow (Simple)

 Use case: User is looking for a redis cluster.
 User wants it immediately installed on Kubernetes.

 ```
-$ helm update
+$ helmc update
----> Cloning into '$HOME/.helm/cache/charts'...
+---> Cloning into '$HOME/.helmc/cache/charts'...
 ---> Updating cache from https://github.com/helm/charts
 ---> Done
-$ helm search redis
+$ helmc search redis
 ---> 	redis-cluster (redis-cluster 0.0.5) - Highly available Redis cluster with multiple sentinels and standbys.
 ---> 	redis-standalone (redis-standalone 0.0.1) - Standalone Redis Master
-$ helm info redis-cluster
+$ helmc info redis-cluster
 Name: redis-cluster
 Home: http://github.com/deis/redis-cluster
 Version: 0.0.5
 Description: Highly available Redis cluster with multiple sentinels and standbys.
 Details: This package provides a highly available Redis cluster with multiple sentinels and standbys.
 Note the `redis-master` pod is used for bootstrapping only and can be deleted once the cluster is up and running.
-$ helm install redis-cluster
+$ helmc install redis-cluster
 ---> No chart named "redis-cluster" in your workspace.
 Fetching now.
----> Fetched chart into workspace $HOME/.helm/workspace/charts/redis-cluster
+---> Fetched chart into workspace $HOME/.helmc/workspace/charts/redis-cluster
 ---> Running `kubectl create -f` ...
 services/redis-sentinel
 pods/redis-master